Nanthia/Torn-ATC/README.md

 Built as a Tampermonkey userscript that integrates directly into the Torn web interface.

 ## This is a work in progress.
-If you find a bug let me know by sending me a message in torn (-Antheia-)
+If you find a bug let me know by sending me a message in Torn (-Antheia-)
 ---

 ## 🚀 Features